Lamborghini Gallardo: Lamborghini Gallardo Bicolore (2010–2012)

 The Bicolore is a special edition of the Gallardo, available in both LP 560-4 and LP 550-2 trims.
-Released in 2010 it features a unique two-tone paint job.
+Released in 2010, it features a unique two-tone paint job.
 The car was available only in orange, yellow, grey, white or blue with a black roof with unique Skorplus alloy wheels.

-Taiwan model of the LP 560-4 Bicolore went on sale on 10 March 2011.
+The Taiwan model of the LP 560-4 Bicolore went on sale on 10 March 2011.

 Lamborghini Gallardo LP 550-2 Super Trofeo (2010–2013)

 The LP 550-2 Super Trofeo is a version of the LP 550-2 Valentino Balboni for the Hong Kong market.
 It does not include the center stripe of the original car.
-It includes an e-Gear transmission, Super Trofeo body kit (tail wing, front and tail diffuser, side skirts), front and side airbags, TFT screen with USB/iPod connection, GPS with Bluetooth, front axle height control.
+It includes an e-Gear transmission, Super Trofeo body kit (tail wing, front and tail diffuser, side skirts), front and side airbags, TFT screen with USB/iPod connection, GPS with Bluetooth, and front axle height control.